40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 Information to be Included in Employee Write-Up

-Below are the essential components of an employee write-up:
+Below are the essential components of it:

-Name of company: The write-up should show the associated business or company where the employee is employed.
+- Name of company: The write-up should show the associated business or company where the employee is employed.
 Again, an official letterhead can be used to give this information.

-Employee’s name/ID number: The document needs to outline the identification details of the employee.
+- Employee’s name/ID number: The document needs to outline the identification details of the employee.
 This includes the employee’s official name and assigned employee number.

-Designation: The employee’s position or role in the company should be specified.
+- Designation: The employee’s position or role in the company should be specified.

-Type and description of violation or conduct: The type of indiscipline act the employee has done needs to be identified, and details surrounding the indiscipline, such as the number of times the named employee has been warned of the same indiscipline.
+- Type and description of violation or conduct: The type of indiscipline act the employee has done needs to be identified, and details surrounding the indiscipline, such as the number of times the named employee has been warned of the same indiscipline.

-Supporting information and documentation: The write-up form should provide supporting information about the indiscipline case in question.
+- Supporting information and documentation: The form should provide supporting information about the indiscipline case in question.
 Supporting information can include references to official company records such as annual reports, assessment reports, filed complaints, etc.

-Plan and deadline for improvement: A write-up should have a manager or supervisor-proposed improvement for the employee to implement.
+- Plan and deadline for improvement: A write-up should have a manager or supervisor-proposed improvement for the employee to implement.
 A deadline should be for implementation, and positive feedback should also be given.

-Consequences of continued conduct: The consequences for not registering improvement before the given deadline should be indicated.
+- Consequences of continued conduct: The consequences for not registering improvement before the given deadline should be indicated.
 This will often be a more serious disciplinary action.

-Manager’s signatures: The manager should then sign the document to indicate its authenticity.
+- Manager’s signatures: The manager should then sign the document to indicate its authenticity.

 Common Types of Write-Up

-Simple Employee Counseling Form
+Employee Counseling Form

 Download: Microsoft Word (.docx)